The UK & Ireland

 The rules for the UKIEPC are the same as for the ICPC regional contests.
 In UKIEPC, you are allowed to bring any printed or handwritten material to the contest.
 No machine readable media or electronic equipment may be brought.

 The ACM International Collegiate Programming Contest (ICPC) is a world-wide contest for students and professionals, with local and regional events, and a world final.
 The contest is about programming skills, problem solving and teamwork.
 In short terms, teams of up to three students try to solve as many programming problems as possible from a given problem set, using only one computer.
-See for example the problems from NCPC 2012 to get the general idea.
-You may use C, C++ or Java; This year, the NCPC will most likely also allow all the languages that Kattis supports, which includes Python, C#, Go and Objective-C, but these may NOT be available at NWERC.
+See example problems from our past contests or problems on Kattis to get the general idea.
+You can typically use C, C++, Python or Java to solve the problems, where additional languages are sometimes available.

 The ICPC has grown to become very large.
 Thousands of teams from thousands universities world wide compete in the regional contests which lead up to the World Finals.
 Less than a hundred team get to go there, but many teams from UK and Ireland have been there the last years.